Guiding polarizable particles in multi-hole Gaussian beams: Guiding of particles

 the right hand side of the equation being treated as averaged over the fast oscillations of the field in (\ref{epi}).
-The smoothed equations of motion can be given the following form in dimensionless coordinates $\xi_x,\xi_y,\zeta$, defined in (\ref{newpara}):
+The first term represents the conservative gradient force and $\bm{F}_{\mathrm{scat}}$ stands for the scattering force to be dealt with below in some detail.

+The irradiance in this kind of beams varies rapidly in directions orthogonal to the beam axis and relatively slowly alongside it, so the perpendicular components of $\bm{F}_{\mathrm{scat}}$ can be ignored compared to the gradient force and only parallel one needs to be accounted for, which is confirmed below.
+In order to estimate the magnitude of this force we will focus on the example of dielectric nano-spheres.
+The influence of this force on atoms can be reduced by using far-detuned beam, although it should be kept in mind that the gradient force is also weakened in this way.